Close

 • Social Isolation and Anxiety: While being connected online can feel like socializing, it often lacks the depth of real-world interactions.
 Teens who are chronically online may experience social trouble when trying to connect with peers offline.
 This can lead to significant feelings of isolation, as well as increased social anxiety, making it hard for them to form lasting friendships.

-• Compulsive Online Behavior: Young people may develop compulsive behaviors related to their online activities, such as obsessively checking their phone, scrolling through social media, or playing online games.
+• Compulsive Online Behavior: Teens in particular may develop compulsive behaviors related to their online activities, such as obsessively checking their phone, scrolling through social media, or playing online games.
 This compulsiveness can make it difficult for them to engage in other activities, such as studying or spending time with family.

 For Adults